7 Tips for Adopting a Digital Mining Strategy

 1. Start Small, Keep Focused

 When looking to leverage data and technology it’s important to start out small.
-We’ve seen time and again where companies try to make epic changes only for the project to lose momentum and fail to deliver.
+We've all seen and heard the buzz around Big Data, AI and Predicative Analytics, but MTS has seen time and again a situation where mining companies try to make epic changes, only for the project to lose momentum and fail to deliver anything of sustained value to the organisation.

 Starting out small allows for quick wins.
-This keeps the teams and stakeholders motivated, validates investments made and generates interest for continued improvements.
+Use the stairstep approach and ensure that the right foundations are in place.
+This keeps the team and stakeholders motivated, validates the investments that are made, and generates interest for continued improvements.

-When starting out we would advise projects last no longer than 3 months.
-Any longer than this tends to lead to project fatigue and/or scope creep and things deteriorate.
+When starting out, we would advise that projects last no longer than 3 months.
+Any longer than this tends to lead to project fatigue and scope creep... and this can be where things begin to fundamentally deteriorate.

 Example: Improve PM accuracy by x% by combining data from the maintenance planning systems and asset health telematics for the haul truck fleet & primary loading tools.